sawyerwatts/Checklists/language/go.md

 ## Goroutines and Channels

 - When will this channel be happily closed?
+Are you at risk of trying to receive from or send to a closed channel?
   - Ex: "the lines channel will happily close after every line is scanned and sent/received through the channel"
 - Since channels are a syncronization tool, can the receiver(s) early escape and